-Both the Motunui and Waitara Valley sites were inspected four times during the monitoring period.
-On two occasions, the monitoring included the inspection of the raw water intake facilities.
-A further two site visits were undertaken for the purpose of collecting split samples for inter-laboratory comparisons.
+Both the Motunui and Waitara Valley sites were inspected three times during the monitoring period.
+On one occasion, the monitoring included the inspection of the raw water intake facilities.
+One of the site visits included collecting split samples for inter-laboratory comparisons.